xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Stale Test Case</summary>**
 A test case whose last test run is already 2 months ago.

-Katalon TestOps calculates the 2 months based on the last time you click to view a test report in real-time.
+Katalon TestOps calculates the 2 months starting from the last time you clicked to view a test report in real-time.
 </details>

 **<details><summary>Status (Release)</summary>**